bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

       <td>
         <p>

-          Instead of placing posts inside of folders, you can specify one or more categories that the post belongs to.
-When the site is generated the post will act as though it had been set with these categories normally.
-Categories (plural key) can be specified as a <a href="https://en.wikipedia.org/wiki/YAML#Basic_components">YAML list</a> or a
+          You can specify one or more categories that the post belongs to, and then you can use that to filter posts in various ways or use the "slugified" version of the category name to adjust the permalink for a post.
+Categories (plural key) can be specified as a <a
+          href="https://en.wikipedia.org/wiki/YAML#Basic_components">YAML list</a> or a
           space-separated string.
         </p>
       </td>
     </tr>